-For the past 10 years, I’ve been working as a professional dog photographer and I’ve been sharing dog stories, photographs and shoots for many years on the Dutch version of this website and blog.
+For the past 15 years, I’ve been working as a professional dog photographer and I’ve been sharing dog stories, photographs, and shoots for many years on the Dutch version of this website and blog.
 After organizing a series of workshops I discovered the joy of sharing my experiences, tips, and tricks to help others to understand photography better and develop their own style.

 There is a lot to talk about.
-Going from technical skills to creative inspiration, working with dogs or finding the right light.
-I will need some time to translate the Dutch articles but this list will be the cozy campfire where all the tricks will gather a links will be added to the short tips below.
+Going from technical skills to creative inspiration, working with dogs, or finding the right light.
+I will need some time to translate the Dutch articles but this list will be the cozy campfire where all the tricks will gather and links will be added to the short tips below.